timescale/docs/timescaledb/getting-started/compress-data.md

-TimescaleDB comes with native compression capabilities, which enable you to analyze and query massive amounts of historical time-series data inside a database while also saving on storage costs. **AND** all PostgreSQL data types can be used in compression.
+TimescaleDB comes with native compression capabilities, which enable you to analyze and query massive amounts of historical time-series data inside a database while also saving on storage costs.
+Additionally, all PostgreSQL data types can be used in compression.

-In the next step, you will enable compression on your hypertable and learn two ways of compressing data:
+In the next step, you enable compression on your hypertable and learn two ways of compressing data:
 1. Using an automatic policy
 2. Manually compressing chunks

-But, before you can start compressing data, you will need to enable compression on the `stocks_real_time` hypertable.
+But, before you can start compressing data, you need to enable compression on the `stocks_real_time` hypertable.

 ## Enable TimescaleDB compression on the hypertable

 To enable compression, you need to [`ALTER` the `stocks_real_time` hypertable][alter-table-compression].
-There are three parameters you can specify when enableing compression:
+There are three parameters you can specify when enabling compression:
 * `timescaledb.compress` (required): this turns on compression
 * `timescaledb.compress_orderby` (optional): this uses the specified column to order compression by